-I run into an issue recently when I installed OpenCivic and supporting modules for Drupal 7, I got this screen when I was accessing the site.
+I run into an issue recently when I installed OpenCivic and supporting modules for Drupal 7, I got a screen that was telling me that there was a problem with a module, when I was accessing the site.

 I was not sure which module that I installed caused the issue, and I could not access the module admin, so I had to do it manually.
 So what did I do, first I took a backup, do a mysqldump (or export) of your Drupal db to a local file in case things go wrong and you need to roll back.